metabase/metabase/docs/questions/native-editor/sql-parameters.md

 ## Field filter limitations

-Some things that could trip you up when trying to set up a Field Filter variable:
+Some things that could trip you up when trying to set up a Field Filter variable.

 ### Table aliases